kbruncati/researchr/README.md

 The goal of researchr is to make finding information about funded research opportunities easier and more accessible.
-This package takes a year as an input and will return information on funded NIH research opportunities from that year.
+This package takes a year as an input and will return a dataframe of information on funded NIH research opportunities from that year.
 Details include PIs, location, department, and much more.

 ## Installation